ProgressGroupDev/progresserpnext/README.md

 ## Contributing

+### Style

+This project uses [pre-commit](https://pre-commit.com/) to enforce consistent code style.

+Please install pre-commit and then enable the hooks by running `pre-commit install` in the root of the project.

 ### Update translations

 Translations live in the `progresserpnext/locale` directory.
 The file `main.pot` holds all translatable strings.
 The `<locale>.po` files hold the actual translations.